rhodyprog4ds/BrownFall20/_sources/assignments/09-clustering.md

   - describes what the clustering means
   - what the metrics show
-  - Does this clustering work better or worse than expected based on the classificaiton performance (if you didn't complete assignment 7, also apply a classifier)
+  - Does this clustering work better or worse than expected based on the classification performance (if you didn't complete assignment 7, also apply a classifier)

 ## Evaluation and Grading